ggautams/dolpa/README.md

 # dolpa

-dolpa is simple, easy to use library made for integration-testing.
+dolpa is simple, easy to use library made for API-testing.

 ## Installation